thi-ng/umbrella/packages/bencode/tpl.readme.md

 #### Floating point values

 This implementation has optional (non-standard) support for floating point values.
 If these are not desired (e.g. for compatibility reasons), all numeric values MUST be pre-rounded to integers.
 The encoder only chooses the custom float encoding iff a number has a fractional part.
 Floats are encoded similarly to standard ints (i.e. as text), but using `f` as prefix.
 Furthermore, only floats with an absolute value in the semi-open `[1e-6,1e21)` interval can be encoded.
+Float values requiring exponential notation will throw an error during encoding.

 ${status}